Speechless: Silencing the Christians

 Speechless: Silencing the Christians (also known as Silencing Christians) is a 2008 documentary series produced by the American Family Association (AFA) and hosted by commentator Janet Parshall; the 13-episode series was first carried by the Inspiration Network.
-The documentary series describes the AFA's opposition to what it claims to be "political correctness", and claims that various factors, such as separation of church and state, hate crime laws, the Fairness Doctrine, and the "gay agenda", are threatening the existence of Christianity (though the Fairness Doctrine had not been enforced for 21 years at the time of broadcast).
+The documentary series describes the AFA's opposition to what it claims to be "political correctness", and claims that various factors, such as separation of church and state, hate crime laws, the Fairness Doctrine, and the "gay agenda", are threatening the existence of Christianity (though the Fairness Doctrine had not been enforced for 21 years at the time of broadcast and has continued to not be enforced up to present day).
 The DVD release featured an exclusive fourteenth episode.

 The series was also edited into the form of a one-hour special in 2009, causing controversy for an airing on a Tampa, Florida television station.

 One-hour special

 In 2009, the AFA released a one-hour special version of the program, which deals with their stance against what they call the "homosexual agenda", including interviews with ex-gay people.
 This special was produced mainly for commercial television stations under the purview of paid programming time, where the AFA purchases the airtime from the station in the same way as a regular infomercial broker would do.
 The special also served as a tie-in to the Donald Wildmon book of the same name, which was released in early 2009.